 Louisiana law allows you to file a personal injury claim even if you were determined to be partially at fault for the accident.
 However, your settlement will be reduced by your assigned percentage of fault.

 Personal injury claims involving paralysis can result in substantial monetary settlements, but insurance companies are often reluctant to offer a settlement that will adequately meet your needs.
 A skilled attorney can line up documentation to support the extent of your injuries, as well as expert testimony to provide an accurate estimate of your future medical needs and lost earning potential.

 Neblett, Beard & Arsenault’s legal team helps Louisiana residents who've been injured due to the negligence of others receive the compensation they need to move forward with their lives.
-Contact us online or call us directly at 318.588.6303 to schedule a free case review at one of our six convenient office locations throughout the state.
+Contact us online or call us directly at 318.588.6303 to schedule a free case review.